oliviahanley/wren-keyboard/README.md

 - An extended layout with a traditional nav cluster; and
 - A small 4x4 macropad (nicknamed Egg).

-Each of these boards (besides the macropad) can be combined with the others in a split setup, so users can take their pick of a right or left nav cluster/numpad, or combine both in the same board.
+Each of these boards (besides the macropad) can be combined with the others in a split setup, so users can take their pick of a right or left nav cluster/numpad or combine both in the same board.
 You could even just use two of the basic boards together for a more traditional layout, though I'm sure there are more elegant designs out there for that.

+## 2.0 Update
-The 2.0 release includes a redesigned PCB that adds a few mew features, including:
+The 2.0 release includes several major changes, including:
+- A 3D printable (or CNCable) case with two height variations
-- Nice!Nano compatibility (w/ battery plug)
+- Nice!Nano compatibility with battery plug and ZMK compatibility
+- Nice!View support
+- Support for hot-swap sockets in addition to soldered switches
+- Support for Choc v1 switches with soldering or sockets
+- Optional display cover
+- Better design and documentation for the Egg
+- Flip-flop footprints for the MCU

 ## Controller
-The Wren uses a Pro Micro-compatible footprint, but is designed around the Elite-C or Nice!Nano's extra I/O pins on the numpad board.
-With just a Pro Micro, the outer column won't work.
+The Wren uses a Pro Micro-compatible footprint, but is designed around the Elite-C or nice!Nano's extra I/O pins.
+With just a Pro Micro, the outer column and nice!view won't work.

 ## PCB
-The PCB uses reversible, MX-compatible footprints.
-There isn't hot-swap support yet, in large part because I didn't want to deal with the structural considerations of those sockets.
-If someone else wanted to make a pull request for a hotswap version, though, I'd be happy to merge it in.
+The PCB uses reversible, MX and choc compatible footprints with hot-swap support.

-The PCB is also specifically designed around rotary encoders with a diameter less than 0.5".
+The PCB is specifically designed around rotary encoders with a diameter less than 0.5".
 I'm using Kilo 50 sized knobs, but others in a similar size class will work well, too.

 ## Case and Plate
 This repository includes a top and bottom plate designed around M2 screws and standoffs.
 The bottom plate can be manufactured out of FR4 PCB material by any manufacturer; this will likely be the most cost-effective option.
 The top plate cannot be manufactured by my preferred PCB fabricator, JLCPCB, but your milage may vary.
-Instead, I used the .eps files included in the [Case folder](https://github.com/walterhanley/wren-keyboard/tree/main/Case) to have my top plates manufactured in stainless steel by SendCutSend.
+Instead, I used the .eps files included in the [Case folder](https://github.com/oliviahanley/wren-keyboard/tree/main/Case) to have my top plates manufactured in stainless steel by SendCutSend.
 In my experience these plates are an extremely tight fit around Kailh Box switches, but considering these aren't hot-swap that's an acceptable trade-off for me.

 To make a complete case, you'll need 7 M2 spacers (5 for the plain board), a top plate, and a bottom plate.

-Additionally, I've planned a 3D printed outer case.
-This design wraps the PCB and top plate in a printed outer layer, and provides a bit more protection.
+There's also a 3D-printed bottom case.
+This uses the top plate and PCB without the bottom plate. \<\<MORE HERE\>\>

 ## Software
 Tested code for this board is in the [main QMK repository](https://github.com/qmk/qmk_firmware/pull/14570).
 Thanks so much to [noroadsleft](https://github.com/qmk/qmk_firmware/pull/16462) for getting QMK configurator working!
 To build a hex file with the default keymap, use the following code after setting up your [QMK build environment](https://docs.qmk.fm/#/newbs_getting_started):